-Newly Seeded Lawns
+Newly Seeded Lawns Advice

 Mowing – Cut your lawn when most of the plants reach 2 ½-3” and maintain that height for a healthy lawn.
 Stop watering briefly to allow the soil to dry enough to support the mower.
-Avoid removing more than 1/3 of the grass blade at ay single mowing.
+Avoid removing more than 1/3 of the grass blade at any single mowing.

-Fertilizer and weed control – Apply a slow release fertilizer about eight weeks after installation and continue on a regular fertilizing schedule of 3-4 applications annually.
+Fertilizer And Weed Control – Apply a slow-release fertilizer about eight weeks after installation and continue on a regular fertilizing schedule of 3-4 applications annually.
 Weed control for spring and early summer installations can be applied in early fall.
 Weed control for summer and fall installations should wait until the following spring.

-Expectations – Seed will begin to germinate in 7-10 days during the season when soil temperatures are 55 degrees or greater.
-Normally, 28 days are required for all of the seed in your blend to germinate.
+Expectations – Seeds will begin to germinate in 7-10 days during the season when soil temperatures are 55 degrees or greater.
+Normally, 28 days are required for all of the seeds in your blend to germinate.
 Many people reduce watering too soon, restricting the development of some grasses in the blend.
-You cannot make up for missed waterings by applying more water later.
+You cannot make up for missed watering by applying more water later.
 Developing and mature lawns produce the most growth in spring and fall.
 It can take up to three growth seasons to achieve a thick lawn.
 Initial germination appears patchy and will fill in over time.
 Weeds are inevitable.
 Spring and summer installations produce more weeds in the lawn than early fall installations.
 Minor erosion and traffic damage are normal.
 You can expect to do some remedial repairs and reseeding while your lawn is developing.
-Severe weather conditions can impede, damage or even destroy your lawn while it is developing.
+Severe weather conditions can impede, damage, or even destroy your lawn while it is developing.
 Grass in shady conditions does not perform as well as in sunny locations.
 Yearly overseeding in shady locations may be necessary.